-25 Essential Things You Should Know About Harry Styles
+26 Essential Things to Know About Harry Styles

 And...he's funny, too.

-Obviously he was away a lot, being a major pop star, but still.
+He was away a lot, being a major pop star, but still.

 Styles told RS that he was too afraid of Meredith to bring anyone home, but Winston insisted, "He wasn't always alone, but it was exciting seeing the array of A-listers that would come up and sleep in the attic.
 Or he'd come and lounge with us.
 We'd never discuss business.
 He would act as if he hadn't come back from playing to 80,000 people three nights in a row in Rio de Janeiro."

-Meanwhile, also in 2017, Styles played Mick Jagger (because, well, duh) on Saturday Night Live while playing musical guest to Jimmy Fallon's host, and then in July on The Tonight Show he told Jimmy he wouldn't mind hosting that show, too.
-His wish was Jimmy's command, as he promptly pretended to keel over and Harry sat down comfortably behind the desk.
+Also in 2017, Styles played Mick Jagger (because, obviously) on Saturday Night Live when he was the musical guest when Jimmy Fallon hosted, and then in July 2018 on The Tonight Show he told Jimmy he wouldn't mind hosting that show, too.
+His wish was Jimmy's command, as Fallon promptly keeled over and Harry sat down comfortably behind the desk.

+Styles returned to SNL as host and musical guest in 2019 and crushed it.

 CBS